slawig/bgc-sbo/README.md

 The project consists of the Python package sbo and Python scripts in the directory SurrogateBasedOptimization to start a optimization.

+The Python packages util and ann are available in the repositories https://github.com/slawig/bgc-util.git and https://github.com/slawig/bgc-sbo.git.

 ### Python package sbo